felangel/bloc/docs/coreconcepts.md

 ?> **Note**: `onError` and `onChange` work the exact same way for both `Bloc` and `Cubit` instances.

-!> Any unhandled exceptions that occur within `mapEventToState` are also reported to `onError`.
+!> Any unhandled exceptions that occur within an `EventHandler` are also reported to `onError`.

 ## Cubit vs. Bloc